aws-samples/amazon-connect-scim-user-management/README.md

 `requirements-dev.txt` pins every dependency including transitive ones.
 The pins were produced by resolving the direct dependencies in a clean environment and freezing the result; to upgrade, do the same in a fresh virtualenv, re-run the suite and the linters, and commit the new freeze.

+Workflow actions are pinned to full commit SHAs rather than tags, with the version in a trailing comment.
+A tag is mutable: whoever controls the action repository can repoint it, so a pinned tag is not an immutable release.
+Bump the comment and the SHA together.

+### A note if you run a directory-level security scan

+Scanners that walk directories tend to skip `modules/` and `providers/`, because those are the names of the caches `terraform init` creates under `.terraform/`.
+This repository keeps its real Terraform source in `Terraform/modules/`, so a directory-level scan silently covers seven fewer files than you would expect — including `swaggerconnect.json`, which defines the API and its authorizer.
+Pass those files explicitly, and check the resolved file list rather than trusting the total.

 The Python tests run against an in-memory Amazon Connect fake rather than mocking boto3 calls in order.
 The fake deliberately models the `SearchUsers` index lag: with an instantly-consistent fake, a handler that reads membership back through `SearchUsers` immediately after a write passes its tests and reports empty membership in production.

 ## Production hardening